Temperature-ai/MRF3Net/README.md

 This is the code of "MRF<sup>3</sup>Net: Infrared Small Target Detection Using Multi-Receptive Field Perception and Effective Feature Fusion".
-Our work has been accepted by IEEE Transactions on Geoscience and Remote Sensing (TGRS) and is waitting for proof.
-Please refer to our paper for more details.
+Our work has been accepted by IEEE Transactions on Geoscience and Remote Sensing (TGRS).
+Please refer to our [paper](https://ieeexplore.ieee.org/document/10562332) for more details.

 To train the model:
 ```python